galaxyproject/gravity/README.md

 - Write documentation
 - Sort out whether the AttributeDict stuff is really a good idea or not, and either access things as items or attributes but not both.
-- Check for hash collisions when generating virtualenv and instance names
+- Check for hash collisions when generating instance names

+# Ideas

 - Enable arbitrary environment configuration for supervisor processes
+- `galaxycfg set`? e.g. `galaxycfg set instance_name autostart=true`.
+But then
+  should all of `[galaxy:server]` become options directly controlled by `galaxycfg`?
+The nice thing about `[galaxy:server]` is that galaxyadmin is updated from it, which may be more convenient than command-line driven configuration.

 # Notes